-Remote work; a widely discussed and debated topic, even before Corona forced many of us to work from our homes.
+Remote work; a widely discussed and debated topic, even before Covid forced many of us to work from home.

 A lot of companies were already making big claims about flexibility, employee happiness and autonomy of the employee.
 Less commute, no lunch rush, no endless coffee breaks, and unproductive meetings; the data has been telling us for quite some time that remote work is a proven productivity and well-being booster.
 This pandemic is basically a large-scale workplace experiment, testing how fast businesses and employees can adapt to what we now call the new normal.

 A lot of teams were able to set up for remote working in no time, yet some seem to be struggling.
 When it comes to a culture of remote work it does not always seem easy for management to practice what you preach.
 Work environments that are struggling with remote work typically lack two essentials: Trust & Tools

 Trust – If I do not see my employees working, are they?